angarsky/diveintopython/learn/classes/objects.md

 ```
 Explanation: In this example, we are trying to access the attribute 'color', which does not exist in the `my_car` object.

 To fix this error, you need to either add the `color` attribute to the `Car` class or use an existing attribute.
-For example:

 ```python
 class Car: